 Driving forward public health research to influence policy and practice

-The NIHR School for Public Health Research (SPHR) is a partnership between eight leading academic centres of excellence in public health research, with the University of Bristol hosting a centre.
+The NIHR School for Public Health Research (SPHR) is a partnership between eight leading academic centres of excellence in public health research, and the Centre for Public Health at the University of Bristol hosts one of these centres.
+It sits within Bristol Medical School, an internationally recognised centre of excellence for population health research and teaching.

 Driving forward adult social care research to influence policy and practice